andrewharvey/asgs2pgsql/README.md

     make download

 This should download and unzip the ASGS Volume 1-6 files.
+To save time downloading you might want to tweak `01-download-asgs.sh` to only the files you're interested in.

 ## Stage 2: Loading the ASGS data into the database schema
 This stage assumes you have the 02-ASGS-UNZIP directory from stage 1.
 With this